frank-mitchell-com/nomadsec/README.md

 Programs to generate sector data for the RPG _Faster Than Light: Nomad_, available from DriveThruRPG.com or Lulu.com.

-As of this writing, the format is somewhat idiosyncratic.
-Conversion to <https://travellermap.com/make/poster> formats are for the future.

 ## Dependencies

 `nomadsec.py` depends on the `namemaker` library, which you can install like